A Generalist Model for Diverse Text-Guided Medical Image Synthesis

-Second, we evaluated our model's inability to reproduce its training data.
-That is, we checked if our synthetic images were visually distinct from their nearest neighbors in our training data.
-Our assessment revealed that our synthetic images from various medical specialties were indeed significantly visually different from their corresponding real patient data.
-Although diffusion models may memorize specific images, they primarily memorize ones that are duplicated in their training data \cite{carlini2023extracting} or those accompanied by inaccurate text prompts \cite{wang2024replication}.
-To address this, we hand-curated our training dataset to help mitigate data duplication and ensured text prompts accurately reflected the pre-existing class labels and modality information of the images.
-We believe this approach helped reduce the risk of our model overfitting to any particular image.
-Our findings demonstrate that diffusion models trained on non-duplicated, accurately labeled datasets effectively avoid reproducing real patient images, thereby providing a promising method for preserving patient privacy.
+Fourth, we found that our synthetic images were significantly visually different from their corresponding real patient data, alleviating widespread concerns surrounding data memorization in image generative models.
+While text-guided LDMs may memorize specific images, this is exacerbated by severely duplicated images in the training set \cite {carlini2023extracting} or images with inaccurate text prompts \cite{wang2024replication}.
+To address this, we hand-curated our training dataset to mitigate data duplication and ensured text prompts accurately reflected pre-existing class labels and image modality information.
+Additionally, although unconditional LDMs have been shown to memorize medical images \cite{dar2025unconditional}, our use of text conditioning introduces a semantic constraint that may encourage the model to generate images consistent with high-level descriptions rather than exact pixel-level replicas.

-Third, we evaluated the performance of deep learning models trained on either (i) 2,000 real images randomly sampled from the training dataset of MediSyn, (ii) a random subset of 1,000 real images from (i), and (iii) the 1,000 real images from (ii) augmented with 1,000 synthetic images generated by our model.
-We found that classifiers trained on 2,000 real images notably outperform those trained on 1,000 real images.
-However, classifiers trained on 1,000 real and 1,000 synthetic images perform similarly to those trained on 2,000 real images.
-This aligns with the findings of Bluethgen et al. \cite{Bluethgen2024}, in which classifiers trained on a mixture of synthetic and real chest X-ray images performed comparably to those trained exclusively on real ones.
-Additionally, we observed that classifiers trained on a combination of synthetic and real data surpass those trained on twice the amount of real data on certain disease states while underperforming on others.
-This suggests that diffusion models may be better at learning and synthesizing particular diseases, which could later introduce unintended biases in models trained on their synthetic images \cite{Mittermaier2023}.
+Finally, we found that a generalist model can produce images suitable for training deep learning algorithms across multiple medical specialties.
+Specifically, classifiers trained on real data supplemented with MediSyn-generated data outperformed those trained solely on real data in low-data settings.
+Conversely, those trained solely on MediSyn-generated data occasionally surpassed their real-only counterparts under similar conditions.
+This result is generally consistent with a similar, prior study on real and synthetic chest X-ray images \cite{Bluethgen2024}.
+Additionally, we observed that classifiers trained on real data supplemented with MediSyn-generated data surpass those trained solely on real data on certain clinical classes while underperforming on others.
+This suggests that diffusion models may be better at learning and synthesizing particular clinical conditions, which could later introduce unintended biases in models trained on their synthetic images \cite{Mittermaier2023}.